Revisiting lepton flavor violation: $\tau$ and meson decays: Summary and conclusions

 It would also be interesting to perform the same exercise with other seesaw variants, like the minimal type-I seesaw with three degenerate HNLs, seesaw models with two or more additional scales, like the inverse or double seesaw.
 The bounds from these models are less constraining, and should therefore open up more the possibility of seeing cLFV processes with mesons future facilities, especially Belle-II.

-\acknowledgments We are grateful to Markus Ahlers, Stefan Antusch, and Jacobo López-Pavón for their comments on KAUC's PhD thesis, and to Xabier Marcano for his thorough review of an early manuscript.
-We are also indebted to Merlijn van Emmerick for helpful discussions and sharing some of her Master's thesis results with us, which covered a subset of the processes examined in this paper.
+\acknowledgments We are grateful to Markus Ahlers, Stefan Antusch, and Jacobo López-Pavón for their comments on KAUC's PhD thesis, to Xabier Marcano for his thorough review of an early manuscript, and to Juan Carlos Helo for his comments on early manuscript.
+We are also indebted to Merlijn van Emmerick for helpful discussions and sharing her Master's thesis results with us, which covered a subset of the processes examined in this paper.